-- 63. Weight Loss Surgery Bariatric surgery.
-This includes but is not limited to Roux-en-Y (RNY), laparoscopic gastric bypass surgery or other gastric bypass surgery (surgeries to lower stomach capacity and divert partially digested food from the duodenum to the jejunum, the section of the small intestine extending from the duodenum), or gastroplasty (surgeries that reduce stomach size), or gastric banding procedures. - 64.
-Wilderness or other outdoor camps and/or programs.
+64. Weight Loss Surgery - Bariatric surgery.
+This includes but is not limited to Roux-en-Y (RNY), laparoscopic gastric bypass surgery or other gastric bypass surgery (surgeries to lower stomach capacity and divert partially digested food from the duodenum to the jejunum, the section of the small intestine extending from the duodenum), or gastroplasty (surgeries that reduce stomach size), or gastric banding procedures.